Statistical and computational trade-offs in estimation of sparse principal components: Computationally efficient estimation

-\end{thm} We remark that $\hat{v}^{\mathrm{SDP}}$ has the attractive property of being fully adaptive in the sense that it can be computed without knowledge of the sparsity level $k$.
-On the other hand, $\hat{v}^{\mathrm{SDP}}$ is not necessarily $k$-sparse.
-If a specific sparsity level is desired in a particular application, Algorithm~\ref{Algo:codeSDP} can be modified to obtain a (non-adaptive) $k$-sparse estimator having similar estimation risk.
+\end{teo} We remark that $\hat{v}^{\mathrm{SDP}}$ has the attractive property of being fully adaptive in the sense that it can be computed without knowledge of the sparsity level $k$.
+On the other hand, $\hat {v}^{\mathrm{SDP}}$ is not necessarily $k$-sparse.
+If a specific sparsity level is desired in a particular application, Algorithm~\ref {AlgocodeSDP} can be modified to obtain a (nonadaptive) $k$-sparse estimator having similar estimation risk.
 Specifically, we can find